 "Thanks a lot" is used to acknowledge the efforts of those who assisted you along the road or helped you grow intellectually, such as classmates, peers, or librarians.

 When it comes to acknowledgements, less is definitely more.
 Your readers will appreciate a concise acknowledgement that gets to the point without repeating the sentences.
 Opt for no more than one or two paragraphs.
-As you have to thank the other person both formally and friendly, the acknowledgement must be brief, whereas strong emotive language must be avoided.
+As you have to thank the other person formally and friendly, the acknowledgement must be brief, whereas strong emotive language must be avoided.

 As acknowledgements are the least-read part of the thesis, you must keep them as concise as possible.
 When thanking people, mention them by name and explain how they helped you.
-Personal details must be avoided in the acknowledgement; rather, the focus must be oriented to references which have helped in the underlying research.
+Personal details must be avoided in the acknowledgement; the focus must be oriented to references that have helped in the underlying research.
 This will make your acknowledgements more personal and meaningful.